rickschubert/conventional/README.md

 ## One-line usage from shell

-If you want to be able to fire the script from anywhere in your terminal without invoking `go run` like so: `feat I just built a new feature`, then make sure to set an alias in your shell configuration:
+If you want to be able to fire the script from anywhere in your terminal without having to type `conventional` first, then make sure to set an alias in your shell configuration:

 Set the following in your `~/.zshrc`: